rumps/rump-server/README.md

 ### `rump.addGulpTasks()`
 This module adds the following tasks:

-- `rump:server` will start up the `rump:watch` task, then start up BrowserSync on the destination path.
+- `server` will start up the `watch` task, then start up BrowserSync on the destination path.
+- `server:prod` is the same as `server` with `options.environment` set to `'production'` for a production build.
-- `rump:info:server` will display information on what this specific module does, specifically the port number the local server is started at.
-This task is also added to the `rump:info` task.
+- `info:server` will display information on what this specific module does, specifically the port number the local server is started at.
+This task is also added to the `info` task.

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
 In addition to what